Ketamine Assisted Therapy: A Guide to its Role in Evolving Mental Health Practice

 Ketamine-Assisted Therapy (KAT) offers a different path.
 It's an evidence-based approach that combines the rapid neurological benefits of ketamine with intentional psychotherapy to support deep, lasting healing

-At Embodied Psychiatry, we offer KAT as part of our trauma-informed, whole-person approach to psychiatric care.
+At Embodied Psychiatry, ketamine-assisted therapy is offered by LaVeta Jarrett, PMHNP-BC, who is PSIP-certified and trained in esketamine and ketamine treatment.
+We offer KAT as part of our trauma-informed, whole-person approach to psychiatric care.

 What Is Ketamine Therapy?